 - Develop a Code of Conduct for its suppliers to adhere to – to reflect the core ethical principles shares by DFIN and its business.

-- Audit: DFIN will continue to develop its policy on Modern Slavery, which is currently reviewed throughout the year and with policies updated on an annual basis.
+- Audit: DFIN will continue to monitor and develop its strategy on preventing Modern Slavery, which is currently reviewed throughout the year and with relevant policies updated on an annual basis.

 - Self Assessment: Through our internal assessment, we are looking at varied ways to assess risk through specific country risks, sector risks, transaction risks and business partnership risks.